Create course content in the new Content experience (Lessons)

 While building and teaching the course, it’s easy to see how the course satisfies the required outcomes, expectations, or standards.

 You can try it today — the new Content experience can be turned on as an “opt-in/out” option, allowing instructors to go back and forth between the two experiences and choose according to their preference.
 Note that the new experience does not yet offer advanced capabilities in setting availability restrictions (based on start/end dates), visual completion tracking or other visual statistics, bookmarking, and bulk editing.
-The new Content experience only displays content in courses up to four levels deep (unit > lesson > folder > topic).
+The new Content experience only displays content in courses up to four levels deep (unit > lesson > folder > material).
 If your course content is more than four levels deep, when you opt-in to the lessons experience, a notification appears stating that some content cannot be displayed and directs you to modify the course structure in the old Content experience before trying out the new Content experience.